magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 After a Git push, you can see the results of the both hooks.
 Logs from the build hook are redirected to the output stream of `git push`, so you can observe them in the terminal or capture them (along with error messages) with `git push > build.log 2>&1`.

-Logs from the deploy hook are written to the `/tmp/log/deploy.log` file when logging to the environment using SSH.
-Please note that logs for all deploys that have happened on this environment are appended to this file, so check the timestamps on log entries to verify that you're seeing the logs that correspond to the deploy that you are interested in.
+Logs from the deployment hook are written to the `/tmp/log/deploy.log` file if you access the environment using [SSH]({{ page.baseurl }}cloud/env/environments-start.html#env-start-ssh).
+Logs for all deployments that have happened on this environment are appended to this file, so check the timestamps on log entries to verify that you're seeing the logs that correspond to the deployment that you are interested in.

 For example: